monsonite/SPIder/README.md

 The bit-serial approach reduces the amount of logic required to create a cpu - but this comes at the expense of multiple clock cycles in order to perform the ALU operations.

 SPIder is a work in progress and is updated regularly.

+spider_1.dig is a very simple testbed of the bit serial ALU, an accumulator and a second register B that can be manually loaded from push switches.
+The instruction is loaded from 3-bit inputs on the extreme left hand side.
+Further buttons at the bottom allow the machine to be reset and the "instruction" single stepped.

+Provision has been made for just 8 instructions, but only the ALU operations have been implemented:

+LOAD

+AND

+OR

+XOR

+ADD

+SUB

+STORE

+JUMP

+The instruction is decoded with a 74HC138 and drives a simple diode matrix that decodes the instruction into various control signals, buffered in an octal inverter driver 74HC540.

+The clock sequencer is central to the design, it produces a train of 16-clock pulses every time the STEP button is pressed.
+This co-ordinates the loading and transfer of data between the registers.

+In later versions, RAM and an instruction ROM have been added with further registers to allow the memory areas to be accessed.

 It uses about 36 simple "TTL" logic packages, plus a couple of 32Kx8 RAMS and a 64Kx16 ROM.

 The bit serial architecture processes data 1-bit at a time.
 For a 16-bit addition, 16 clock cycles will be required.
 With modern 74HC logic which will clock at up to 20MHz, a 16-bit addition will be around 1uS - which puts it on par with a 1970's minicomputer such as the PDP-11 or Data General Nova machines.